 A little over year ago, every inch of space in my life was taken up with something to do, somewhere to be, someone to meet.
 I was pushing myself to impossible limits, believing that was what it meant to be a superwoman.
 But I was burned out, a robot joylessly going through the motions.
 I knew I had to change. – Alicia Keys, Glamour Magazine, November 2008

-It's been 12 years since I first read that quote in Glamour.
-I was 28 when that was published, living in West Hollywood, at the height of my fashion career days.
+It's been 14 years since I first read that quote in Glamour.
+I was 28, living in West Hollywood, at the height of my fashion career days.

 For whatever reason, I’ve never been able to give it up or forget it.
 I think it continually reminds me that as women, our lives are infinitely complex.
 We’re wives or significant others, we are caretakers, givers, we are business executives, we are life coaches, and life providers.